datastructures-js/linked-list/README.md

 </table>

 #### .getNext()
-returns the next connected node.
+returns the next connected node or null if it's the last node.

 <table>
  <tr><th>return</th></tr>